getgrav/grav-plugin-email/README.md

 A popular option for sending email is to simply use your Google Accounts SMTP server.
 To set this up you will need to do 2 things first:

-1. Enable IMAP in your Gmail `Settings` -> `Forwarding and POP/IMAP` -> `IMAP Access`
-2. Enable `Less secure apps` in your [user account settings](https://myaccount.google.com/lesssecureapps)
-3. If you have 2-factor authentication, you will need to create a unique application password to use rather than your personal password
+As Gmail no longer supports the "allow less secure apps" option, you now need to have 2FA enabled on the account and setup an "App Password" to create a specific password rather than your general account password.
+Follow these instructions: [https://support.google.com/accounts/answer/185833](https://support.google.com/accounts/answer/185833)

 Then configure the Email plugin: